Chicago/food-inspections-evaluation/README.md

 REPORTS
 -------

 The reports may be reproduced compiling the knitr documents present in ``./REPORTS``.
+If you get errors here, it is likely that you forgot to initiate and update the submodule

 Acknowledgements
 ----------------
-This research was conducted by the City of Chicago with support from the Civic Consulting Alliance, and Allstate Insurance.
+This research was conducted by the [City of Chicago](http://www.cityofchicago.org/city/en/depts/doit.html) with support from the [Civic Consulting Alliance](http://www.ccachicago.org/), and [Allstate Insurance](https://www.allstate.com/).
 The City would especially like to thank Stephen Collins, Gavin Smart for their efforts in developing the predictive model.
 We also appreciate the help of Kelsey Burr, Christian Hines, and Kiran Pookote in coordinating this research project.
-We owe a special thanks to our volunteers at Allstate for the developing the predictive model who put in a tremendous amount of work in building the model and writing the various scripts .
+We owe a special thanks to our volunteers from Allstate for the developing the predictive model who put in a tremendous amount of work in building the model and writing the various scripts .

 License
 -------